isnusmumrik/CostsCalculator/README.md

 The application forms purchases list for every user.
 It has login and registration forms.

+### Database requirements
+For correct work of project should be created DB with name 'Costs'.
+There are 3 tables: Users, Categories, Purchases.
+Scripts for creating them are available in the folder 'sql'.

 ### There are used such frameworks and libraries:
 * ASP .NET MVC 5
 * Entity Framework